Assistant Director and Principal Senior Lecturer of Medicine, Health, and Society

 300 Calhoun Hall

-JuLeigh Petty is assistant director and senior lecturer at Vanderbilt University’s Center for Medicine, Health and Society.
+JuLeigh Petty is assistant director and senior lecturer at Vanderbilt University’s Center for Medicine, Health and Society as well as director of graduate studies.
 Her research explores the regulation of research ethics, the organizational and institutional effects of medical research on HIV clinics, and the interaction of race, stress and premedical education.
 She received her PhD from Northwestern University in 2008.

 - Sociology of medicine